aravila/aravila.github.com/_posts/2016-04-17-resultsII.markdown

 </style>

-To my improve our previous results, I decided to try something more complex.
+To improve my previous results, I decided to try something more complex.
 This time I am using 6 convolutional layers with different numbers of filters, as described below.

 <br>